StijnSlot/cockpit-plugin/README.md

-# cockpit-plugin
+# Centaur
-Custom plugin for the Camunda BPM cockpit
+Custom plugin for the Camunda BPM cockpit webapp.